fadi-labib/is-my-cpu-cooked/README.md

     Running VT3: Passed
 ```

-Both legs reach the same peak temperature, so the asymmetry — suspect fails,
+Both legs reach the same peak temperature, so the asymmetry (suspect fails,
-control passes the *identical* load — isolates the fault to the core, not the
+control passes the identical load) puts the fault on the core rather than the
 board, RAM, or cooling.
 The report also records CPU identity (model, CPUID,
-microcode) and a reminder that the **serial/batch number is laser-etched on the
+microcode) and reminds you that the serial/batch number is laser-etched on the
-chip lid (IHS) / retail box** — photograph it and attach it with your proof of
+chip lid (IHS) and printed on the retail box, so photograph it and attach it with
-purchase.
+your proof of purchase.

----

 ## Catching real crashes automatically